Our grant application is now open, and will close at 5 p.m. CT on July 31, 2023.

 - Racial Wealth Divide in Austin

-We highly encourage you to review the scoring rubric and guiding definitions to get a better of understanding of the criteria that will be applied to your proposal and to guide you in submitting a successful application.
+- Scoring Rubric, Strategy Statements, and Guiding Definitions: We recommend that all applicants review this document to get a better of understanding of the type of criteria that will be applied to your proposal and to guide you in submitting a successful application.

-- All applicants must be tax-exempt organizations or units of government serving the six county Central Texas region; Bastrop, Burnet, Caldwell, Hays, Travis or Williamson.
+- All applicants must be tax-exempt organizations or units of government serving the six county Central Texas region which includes: Travis, Williamson, Hays, Bastrop, Burnet, and Caldwell Counties.

 - Proposals will be considered from organizations that engage in non-lobbying advocacy work.
 Organizations doing systems change level work such as educating the public about issues, community organizing, policy research and other non-lobbying advocacy activities may apply.

 - Proposals will be considered from religious organization that engage in non-religious programming.
 Religious organizations will need to demonstrate that their work aligning with the Women’s Fund strategies is secular in nature and does not discriminate against any employees or clients based on religion.